MrC-D3/design_patterns/README.md

         Valgrind

 What to do to work with GitHub Actions CI/CD.
-1. Create at least one .yml/.yaml file in .github/workflows/.
-You can name it as you want.
-You can even have more than one (e.g.: main, docs, etc.) and each will create an indipendent workflow.
+- Create at least one .yml/.yaml file in .github/workflows/.
+- You can name it as you want.
+- You can even have more than one (e.g.: main, docs, etc.) and each will create an indipendent workflow.
+- https://github.com/actions/runner-images: available images to run on.